X

 Vasectomy

 Are you a man who is sure you don’t want to have children?
-Then it might be worth considering getting vasectomy, which is a type of male sterilisation which stops sperm from travelling from the testicles.
+Then it might be worth considering getting a vasectomy, which is a type of male sterilisation which stops sperm from travelling from the testicles.
 There are plenty of advantages to have the procedure done: it’s straightforward (only a general anaesthetic is necessary) and it means that you’ll never have to think about contraception in your life, ever.
 The vasectomy cost also pays off in the future, as you won’t have to worry about saving money for any unplanned children.
 It can also be reversed should you change your mind, though this isn’t as straightforward as getting it done.

 The Condom